JmeesInc/cholec80-port/README.md

 # Cholec80-port: A Geometrically Consistent Trocar Port Segmentation Dataset for Robust Surgical Scene Understanding

 **Cholec80-port** is a new, high-fidelity port segmentation dataset derived from the Cholec80 dataset.
 It addresses the limitations of existing datasets (m2caiSeg and GynSurg) by establishing a rigorous Standard Operating Procedure (SOP) for annotation that prioritizes geometric fidelity.
-This dataset is critical for tasks such as Visual SLAM (vSLAM), image stitching, and 3D reconstruction in laparoscopic surgery.

 ![Figure 1](docs/Figure_cleaned.png)
 *Figure 1.
 Examples of erroneous (m2caiSeg: top, GynSurg: middle) and cleaned annotations.
 Original frames are on the left, with corresponding blue overlays on the cetner and right.*